abelikoff/classify_bills/README.md

 ## Using `classify_bills`

 Running `classify_bills` is fairly simple.
-It can be run either on the entire directory of input documents (configured via `source-directory` in the config file), or documents can be explicitly specified in the command line.
-By default, the script runs in dry-run mode, not making any changes.
+You can pass either individual PDF files or directories as command-line arguments.
+By default, it runs in dry-run mode, not making any changes.
 To actually perform all actions, run it with `-f` flag.

+Files that have been successfully detected are moved to the hierarchy under the output directory (which is specified either with `-o` flag or via an environment variable `$CLASSIFY_BILLS_OUTPUT_DIRECTORY`.
 The script will never overwrite any existing document in the destination directory (unless it is forced to via `-w` flag).

 ## Future work

-From the overall design point, it is clear that the decision to use JSON as configuration language was not an optimal one.
-In retrospect, I should've let the configuration be split into individual files, most probably using XML.
-If I change it in the future, I'll supply a conversion tool.
-That would also allow individually contributed configurations to be shared.

-Furthermore, the most painful aspect of using the tool is manual configuration of patterns for each bill type.
+Currently, the most painful aspect of using the tool is manual configuration of patterns for each bill type.
 There are several ideas on how to try to make it easier: from finding and parsing all dates in the bill to using neural networks to infer those facts from the bill.
 This might be an interesting direction for future work.

+# Contributing

+You are welcome to contribute to this project either by submitting bill configuration for different institutions or by improving the code and adding features. :-)